 Special from Tom Severin, Badlands Offroad Adventure

-Four wheeling, especially when multiple vehicles are involved, requires teamwork to be successful.
+Four-wheeling, especially when multiple vehicles are involved, requires teamwork to be successful.
 Everyone must be on the same page for the trip to come off without a hitch—or as flawlessly as possible.
 Something as basic as vehicle spacing can affect parts of a trip.
+Let’s take an example.

 They were strung out in Gohler Gulch wash in California one summer day.
 It was a large group, some 10 vehicles of various types.
 At one point the group reached a particularly challenging patch.